Disputed territories of northern Iraq: Implementation

+During the Islamic State offensive in 2014, the KRG took advantage of the situation and the Peshmerga forces took over large parts of the disputed territories.

+In 2017, KRG conducted an independence referendum and attempted to secede all of the territory it had hitherto managed to gain.
+Iraq, Turkey and Iran uniformly rejected the referendum, with the Iraqi federal government retaliating militarily and retaking all of the areas, including Kirkuk Governorate, strategically important because of its oil fields, during the 2017 Iraqi-Kurdish conflict.
+The conflict left 400 Kurdish civilians dead, at least 200 dead Peshmerga and displaced hundreds of thousands of Kurds.
+The conflict reversed all of the Kurds' previous gains since 2014, with the independence referendum being seen as a strategic blunder.
+The Israeli Jerusalem Institute for Strategy and Security stated: "It would have been better for the Kurds to settle for strengthening their autonomous region in Iraq rather than challenging their stronger neighbors."
+Furthermore, their inability to militarily defend the territory they hitherto controlled, cast "serious doubts on the long-term prospects of the Kurds".
+The Washington Institute for Near East Policy stated that after the defeat that the Kurds suffered in 2017 the balance of power that once favored the KRG shifted in Baghdad’s favor.

+Since 2017, the Iraqi government has been conducting Arabisation in the disputed territories with no regard for the implementation of article 140.
+Kurdish defeat following the 2017 conflict and the subsequent "fall of Kurdish power" has been considered a determining factor in the article's lack of implementation.

 Territories included

 The Committee for implementing article 140 defines the disputed territories as those areas that were Arabised and whose borders were modified between July 17, 1968, and April 9, 2003.
 Those areas include parts of four governorates in pre-1968 borders.

 One of the major problems in trying to implement Article 140 was a discrepancy in the definition of 'disputed area'.
 The article only refers to regions that would go through this normalization process as "Kirkuk and other disputed areas".
 In 2003, Kurdish negotiator Mahmud Othman suggested that Kurdish-majority areas south of the Green Line be attached to the KRG immediately, and 'mixed areas' should be questioned on a case-by-case basis.
 Sunni Arabs felt as if Kurds should gain no additional land as a result of the US invasion.
 Reattaching Kirkuk districts to reflect the 1975 boundaries posed many problems for Iraqis and brought along unintended consequences.